12 Steps To Start a Jewelry Business: How You Can Profit From Luxury

 - Penetration pricing - You set your prices lower to penetrate an existing market and build a solid base of customers.

-- Economy pricing - You manufacture and sell cheaper jewelry products.
+- Economy pricing - You manufacture and sell cheaper jewelry products (get more manufacturing business ideas here).
 The end goal is sales volume.

 - Dynamic pricing - You rapidly change prices based on market demand and production costs.